 - Dimmable LEDs - The intensity of light is controlled with the Ortery Capture software

 - Moveable - The top light can be placed in different locations to create special effects

 - Manual Tilt – Tilting the light offers another way to control intensity and direction

 - 50,000 Hour Long Life LED Matrix

 - High Quality 5700K with 95+ CRI – Great for color accuracy

 Ortery solutions with a built-in top light:

-Ortery Technologies is committed to providing inhouse photography solutions that make product photography easier, faster and better than ever before.
-By adding top lights to many of our product photography systems and explaining their use and value, our customers are more likely to take better photos and reap a deserved competitive advantage.
+Ortery Technologies is committed to providing in-house photography solutions that make product photography easier, faster and better than ever before.
+By having a top light in many of our products, Ortery customers can take better photos and gain a competitive advantage.